i-laird/Derivation_Solver/README.md

 hardcoded username and password.
 Be sure to change the password using shell.

 ### Starting Shell(s)
-Find the container id of the mysql container.
+Find the container ID of the mysql container.
 ```shell
 docker ps | grep "mysql2"
 ```